patrick-ausderau/Node.js-course/Assignments/Week1/W1-Week-assignment.md

 ### 4h step (Thursday)
 Finish the app by adding additional functionaility:
- * Create new file data.json and copy/paste the spyArray there.
-Delete spyArray from the code and use AJAX to load the array from data.json.
+ * Create new file 'data.json' and copy/paste the picArray there.
+Delete picArray from the code and use AJAX to load the array from data.json.
- * Google Map (or similar) to display the location of selected image
+ * Use Google Maps (or similar) to display the location of selected image
  * etc...